-Microservice-based architecture is great but should we use it just because it is in trend and everyone is talking about it?
+Microservice-based architecture has become a popular topic of discussion in recent time but should we use it just because it is in trend and everyone is talking about it?
 In this blog, I am going to explain the advantages of adopting microservices.

 Challenges with a monolithic codebase and benefits of microservices:

 Monolithic architecture is the traditional model where every component is assembled and tightly coupled in a single unit.

 Imagine if you are using a program that did a lot of different things at once in a single app.
 Sometimes, when programs get too big, it can slow down the process or have problems.
 So, we can take this big program and break it into smaller parts like authentication, payment, product, order service, etc. Each of these smaller parts can focus on solving a sub-problem really well.
 When we put all these smaller parts back together, they work together like a team to create a great product that works really well and looks seamless, just like we use Amazon or Twitter.

 When a company wants to make sure its product is suitable for the market, it might try to add more features to it.
 But if all the people working on the product are trying to change the same code simultaneously, Now think how many merge conflicts in the codebase will happen which can slow down progress and make it harder to get the product ready for the market.

 So, when a company grows and its product grows, if they don't adopt microservice-based architecture and works on a single monolithic application, it will reduce the overall development and deployment of the product.
 That is why companies started using microservices to make their products lean and fast.
 Breaking down a large monolith into smaller services can have another benefit.